EmanElsayed149/RosSimu/README.md

 >Note : there is a large block (cube) added on the end of the robot to make robot more balanced

-> Note : if you want to add your customized environment , follow these steps :

 - add your world into "waiteronix_gazebo/worlds
 - edit line 13 in "waiteronix_description/launch/gazebo.launch" to add your desired world_name